 There have been differences in opinion on who should be given the credit for designing Rocket.
 George Stephenson had designed several locomotives before but none as advanced as Rocket.
 At the time that Rocket was being designed and built at the Forth Banks Works in Newcastle Upon Tyne, he was living in Liverpool overseeing the building of the Liverpool and Manchester Railway.
 His son Robert had recently returned from a stint working in South America and resumed as managing director of Robert Stephenson and Company.

 Access to the main hall is via a link tunnel which may prove difficult for some visitors as there are a quite a few steps.
 It is worth it though as this hall is filled with every conceivable type of train from the very first passenger carriages, where you can see that the shape is borrowed directly from the typical stage coach carriages they replaced! to the Mallard, Flying Scotsman, The Japanese Bullet train and the first generation of channel tunnel trains.

-Outside this hall is a pleasant piazza area with space to sit outside. at the end of this square is a beautiful vintage carriage where can dine in style, either for lunch or afternoon tea.
+Outside this hall is a pleasant piazza area with space to sit outside.
+At the end of this square is a beautiful vintage carriage where you can dine in style, either for lunch or afternoon tea.
 The gallery below shows in pictures some of the awe inspiring machines that changed our world.